cainhill/cainhill.github.io/_direct/2025-08-27-planner-quirks.md

 ---

-## Tip 2 (Name) - Name cards with embedded context
+## Tip 2, Name field should include context clues

-✅ When you create a card, name the card like this:
+✅ When you create a card, it's helpful to name the card like this:

-(Tracy) NOMINATIONS: For Bec, Ask Steve for nominations list

-Note the format:

 (**Owner**) **TOPIC**: For **Requester**, **Action**

-You can see each part adds context for the card owner:
+You can see each part of this name adds context for the card owner:

  - **Owner**: Who is the one person who has the next action?

  - **TOPIC**: What are one or two words that summarise this card or the expected output for this card?

  - **Requestor:** Who asked for this to happen?

  - **Action**: What needs to happen?

+ An example would be:

+ (Tracy) EXCEL: For Bec, Ask Steve for finance report

-🚨 Without this, confusion about why the card's purpose.
+🚨 Without this, confusion about the card's purpose.

 ---